5 SEO Secrets That No One Wants To Reveal

-Responsive Design 2.0: You may be wondering why I have included responsive design as a decisive factor, even in 2020.
+You may be wondering why I have included responsive design as a decisive factor, even in 2022.
 Yes, most websites on the internet are responsive.
 However, there is a shift in the whole process of creating a mobile-optimized website.

 When Google started pushing for responsive design or user experience back in 2015, there were more desktop users than mobile users.
-As you know, from 2015 to 2020, the digital marketing skyrocketed and seemed to have found a quick short cut, something like a wormhole.
+As you know, from 2015 to 2020, digital marketing skyrocketed and seemed to have found a quick shortcut, something like a wormhole.
 Now, we are in a stage wherein mobile users are more in number than desktop users.

-Having said that, the process of designing websites are yet to get that upliftment.
-Even now, some agencies build websites for desktop while mobile design comes in the second phase.
-Google has pushed mobile first indexing, and this is an indication from Google to take a U-turn.
+Having said that, the process of designing websites is yet to get that upliftment.
+Even now, some agencies build websites for desktops while mobile design comes in the second phase.
+Google has pushed mobile-first indexing, and this is an indication from Google to take a U-turn.

 If you’re an agency owner, ensure that the clients have a website that is mobile-centric first and then desktop.
 If you need inspiration, check out the new Google UI.
 The Google search UI was first done on mobile and then adapted to desktop.
 Here is an example:

-Check for SSL Certification: Business owners spend a lot of money designing websites expecting immediate results.
+Business owners spend a lot of money designing websites expecting immediate results.
 A majority of them are little aware of how the whole web ecosystem works.
-Disenchanted with the outcome, many of these website owners abandon their sites and seek other options to get traction to their business.
+Disenchanted with the outcome, many of these website owners abandon their sites and seek other options to get traction for their business.